VSSolutionTemplates/VSSolutionTemplates/VSSolutionTemplates/templates/JumpStreetMobile/README.md

 Watch [this much longer video](http://mylongervid) to see how to register your app with the authentication and push notification providers (Facebook, Twitter, Google, Microsoft, Apple, etc.).
-Sorry, configuring those developer portals is outside the scope of what a solution template can target and automate!
+Sorry, configuring those developer portals is beyond what a solution template can target and automate for you!
 Someday maybe.

 ### Footnote
 VSSolutionTemplates is built on top of another open source project called [pecan-waffle](https://github.com/ligershark/pecan-waffle).